scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Simple and reproducible workflows
 =================================
-One bold contention—if only in light of our impetus to produce reproducible science—is that all inputs demanding some form of classification or annotation statement should be piped through a machine learning-based framework.
-To this end, there has been growing availability of many open-source tools that implement a wide variety of machine learning algorithms: packages within the R :cite:`team2013` and Python programming languages :cite:`pedregosa2011`, standalone Java-based packages such as Moa :cite:`bifet2010` and Weka :cite:`hall2009`, and online webservices such as the Google Prediction API.
-To a domain scientist that does not have a formal training in machine learning, however, the availability of such packages are both a blessing and a curse.
+In recent years, there has been rapid growth in the availability of open-source tools that implement a wide variety of machine learning algorithms: packages within the R :cite:`team2013` and Python programming languages :cite:`pedregosa2011`, standalone Java-based packages such as Moa :cite:`bifet2010` and Weka :cite:`hall2009`, and online webservices such as the Google Prediction API, to name a few.
+To a domain scientist that does not have a formal training in machine learning, however, the availability of such packages is both a blessing and a curse.
 On one hand, everyone now has access to nearly every conceivable machine learning algorithm.
-But on the other, these algorithms tend to be black boxes with a few enigmatic knobs to turn.
+At the same time, these algorithms tend to be black boxes with a few enigmatic knobs to turn.
 A domain scientist may rightfully ask just which of the many algorithms to use, which parameters to tune, and what the results actually mean.

-Building a functioning machine learning pipeline involves much more than choosing a mathematical model for your data.
-The goal of ``cesium`` is to simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions.
+The goal of ``cesium`` is to simplify the analysis pipeline so that scientists can spend less time solving technical computing problems and more time answering scientific questions. ``cesium`` includes a number of out-of-the-box feature engineering workflows, such as periodogram analysis, that transform raw time series data to extract signal from the noise.
+By recording the inputs, parameters, and outputs of previous experiments, ``cesium`` allows researchers to iterate and answer new questions that arise out of previous lines of inquiry.
-``cesium`` comes with a number of out-of-the-box feature engineering workflows, such as periodogram analysis, that transform raw time series data to pull signal from the noise.
-By also streamlining the process of fitting models and studying relationships within datasets, ``cesium`` allows researchers to iterate rapidly and quickly answer new questions that arise out of previous lines of inquiry.
-We also aim to make analyses using ``cesium`` easily shareable and reproducible, so that an entire process of discovery can be shared with and reproduced by other researchers.
-Saved ``cesium`` workflows are meant to be production-ready, meaning that comprehensive machine learning can be applied not just to data in retrospect but to live, streaming data as well.
+Saved ``cesium`` workflows can be can be applied to new data as it arrives and shared with collaborators or published so that others may apply the exact same beginning-to-end technique for their own data.

 For advanced users or users who wish to delve into the source code corresponding to a workflow producing through the ``cesium`` web front end, we have provided the ability to produce an ``IPython`` notebook from a saved workflow with a single click.
-While we of course would like the front end to be as robust and flexible as possible, ultimately there will always be special cases where an analysis requires features which we have not anticipated, or where the debugging process requires a more detailed look at the intermediate stages of the analysis.
+While our goal is to have the front end to be as robust and flexible as possible, ultimately there will always be special cases where an analysis requires tools which have not been anticipated, or where the debugging process requires a more detailed look at the intermediate stages of the analysis.
 Exporting a workflow to a runnable notebook provides a more detailed, lower-level look at how the analysis is being performed, and can also allow the user to reuse certain steps from a given analysis within any other Python program.

 ``cesium`` library
 ==================